sandtreader/petoi.py/docs/setup-mac.md

    default it will create a directory called "petoi.py" in your home directory "PycharmProjects" but you can change this if you prefer.

-5. You'll need to create a 'virtual interpreter' - pick the latest version of Python (say 3.12.3) and it will download it for you and install it in this project.
-That not only gets you the Python language installed (Windows doesn't have it out of the box), it also avoids conflicting with any other Python install in other projects.

-6. Find the "Python Packages" icon on the right hand side (like a stack of plates) and search for "pyserial".
+4. Find the "Python Packages" icon on the right hand side (like a stack of plates) and search for "pyserial".
 This is the module that allows you to talk to the Petoi dogs, either by USB cable or Bluetooth (we'll come to that!).
 Just install the latest one, 3.5